1Computer1/discord.js-frameworks-comparison/README.md

 ※1: Klasa only supports IDs and mentions.

-†1: In Klasa, quoted arguments is a feature you must opt-in for.

 ## Prompting

 Prompting is the ability to collect messages from the user without invoking a command directly.